hmrc/common-transit-convention-traders-postman/README.md

         Enrolment Key - HMCE-NCTS-ORG
         Identifier Name- VATRegNoTURN
         Identifier Value - 334
-4. Click on Submit and Copy the authToken,if using Postman you just need the token details after Bearer.
+4. Click on Submit and Copy the authToken, if using Postman you just need the token details after Bearer.

 ### Importing Environment Variables